 We propose the characterization of avatars in generic DVE systems by simulation.
-The evaluation methodology used is based on the main standards for modelling collaborative virtual environments, FIPA [6] and HLA [7].
+The evaluation methodology used is based on the main standards for modelling collaborative virtual environments, that is FIPA [6] and HLA [7].
 We have developed a simulation tool that models the behaviour of a generic DVE system with a network-server architecture.
-Concretely, we have implemented a set of multi-threaded servers.
+Specifically, we have implemented a set of multi-threaded servers.
 Each thread in a server uses blocking sockets for communicating with a client.
-Each client simulates the behaviour of a single avatar, and it is also implemented as a multithreaded application.
+Each client simulates the behaviour of a single avatar, and it is also implemented as a multi-threaded application.
 One of the threads of the client manages the communication with the server it is assigned to, and another thread manages user information (current position, network latency, etc.).

 Our simulator model is composed of a set of S interconnected servers and n avatars.
 Following the approach specified in FIPA and HLA standards, one of the servers acts as the main server (called Agent Name Service [6], Federation Manager [7] or Loading Collector [3]) and manages the whole system.
-The main server also maintains a partitioning table for assigning a given server to each new avatar.
-In this way, once the network address and the port number where the main server is listening, avatars can join the simulation through this main server, that assigns each new avatar to one of the servers in the system.
+The main server also maintains a partitioning table where each new avatar is associated to a server of the DVE system.
+In this way, once the network address and the port number (where the main server listens) are known, any avatar can join the simulation through this main server.
+This avatar will be assigned to one of the servers and the new relation (avatar to server) will be added to partitioning table.
 At this point, the new avatar must connect with the assigned server in order to start the simulation.

-In each simulation, all avatars sharing the same AOI must communicate between them for notifying both their position in the 3D virtual world and also any change in the state of the elements in that AOI.
+In each simulation, all avatars sharing the same AOI must communicate between them for notifying both their position in the 3D virtual world and any change in the state of the elements in that AOI.
 The message structure used for notifying avatar movements is the Avatar Data Unit (ADU) specified by DIS [7].

-A simulation consists of each avatar performing 100 movements, at a rate of one movement per second.
-Each time an avatar performs a movement, he notifies that movement to the server he is attached to by sending a message with a timestamp.
+A simulation consists of each avatar performing 100 movements, at a rate of one movement every 2 seconds.
+Each time an avatar performs a movement, it notifies that movement to the server it is attached to by sending a message with a timestamp.
 That server must then notify that movement to all the avatars in the same AOI of the sender avatar.
-When that notification arrives to these avatars, they return an ACK message to the server, that in turn propagates that ACK messages to the sender avatar.
+When that notification arrives to the avatars, they return an ACK message to the server, which in turn propagates that ACK messages to the sender avatar.
 When an ACK message arrives, the sender avatar computes the round-trip delay for communicating with each neighbour avatar.
 We have denoted this round-trip delay (measured in real-time) as the system response.
 When a simulation ends, each avatar has computed the average system response for the avatars in its AOI.
-At this point, all avatars send these average system responses to their respective servers, and the servers then computes the average system response for each server.
+At this point, all avatars send the average system responses to their respective servers, and then the servers compute the average system response for each server.
 Finally, the main server computes the average system response (ASR) for that simulation.

-A actually scalable DVE system must keep this measure as low as possible as the number of avatars in the system increases.
-When the rate of movement of this avatars becomes faster it is more difficult to support low levels or ASR than when they are moving slowly.
-The same problem appears when avatars avoid even distribution within the scene.
-These behaviours will be parameterised and measure for characterizing the behaviour of DVE systems.
+An actual and scalable DVE system must keep ASR as low as possible as the number of avatars in the system increases.
+However if the rate of movement of these avatars becomes faster, then it is more difficult to support low levels of ASR than when they are moving slowly.
+There is the same problem when avatars avoid even distributions within the scene.
+The proposed model takes into account both problems and therefore it defines avatars workload as a function of both parameters.